Regularity of laws via Dirichlet forms -- Application to quadratic forms in independent and identically distributed random variables: Introduction

 \subsubsection{Introducing a non-linearity by iterating the derivative}

-The object $\sharp_{G}F$ is still to close from $F$, and we were not able to derive meaningful estimates by working directly at the level of $\sharp_{G}F$.
+The object $\sharp_{G}F$ is still too close from $F$, and we were not able to derive meaningful estimates by working directly at the level of $\sharp_{G}F$.
 This motivates the introduction of the second derivative $\sharp_{H} \sharp_{G}F$.
-For an other sequence $H = (H_{i})$ of independent Gaussian variables, we define \emph{iterated Bouleau gradient}, $\sharp_{H} \sharp_{G} F$ whose precise definition is too involved for this introduction.
-Let us simply mention that our definition guarantees that \begin{itemize}[wide] \item $\sharp_{H}\sharp_{G}F$ has the same law as $\Gamma(\sharp_{G}F, \sharp_{G}F)^{1/2}N$, where in the above expression we \emph{freeze} the quantity depending on $G$ when computing the carré du champ; \item there exists a random matrix, the \emph{Bouleau derivative} $\mathsf{D}^{2}F$, independent of $G$ and $H$, such that
+For another array $H = (H_{j,l})_{jl}$ of independent standard Gaussian variables, we define \emph{iterated Bouleau derivative}